fiskaltrust/rollout-doc/middleware/README.md

 Instances of the fiskaltrust.Middleware can be configured and can work together in different ways depending on the situation or scenario.
 Each scenario presented in this chapter is related to one outlet.
 The following basic requirements must be fulfilled, regardless of the scenario:

 - At least one SCU including TSE must be used per outlet.
 The TSE can either be an on-site hardware TSE or a certified cloud TSE.
-- A TSE can only be used by one company and therefore by POSOperator (account) in the fiskaltrust.Portal.
+- A TSE can only be used by one company and therefore by PosOperator (account) in the fiskaltrust.Portal.
 Even if two companies share an outlet, two TSEs must still be used.
 - Each Queue must be reported to the tax office as an electronic cash or recording system (cash register).
-- All Queues, SCUs and TSEs must be located in the POSOperator's operational environment.
+- All Queues, SCUs and TSEs must be located in the PosOperator's operational environment.
 The cloud component of a certified cloud TSE is an exception.
 This is located in the data center of the cloud TSE provider.
 - Only one SCU can be assigned to each Queue and each SCU can only be responsible for one TSE.
 I.e. each cash register can only use one TSE.
 - Several terminals can be operated per cash register.
 (A terminal is a device without a cash register function).